EmmaJin0210/Mood/README.md

 3. **Database**

     As this is not yet a deployed service and only runs locally, I am only keeping track of the "current_user" on the local machine.
+I am also only storing the latest POSTed value instead of all the values.
+If this were a production application, I would want to utilize flask_login to keep track of logged in users and also store all values POSTed by each user.

     If the application needed to handle more users:

-    First of all, I would use a database such as flask_sqlalchemy, instead of a simple Python dictionary, so user data can be stored more permanently in a configurable database, instead of just in memory.
-Afterwards, I would also create user models in a models.py, so that we can store the information of each user in a more organized fashion.
+    I would use a database such as flask_sqlalchemy, instead of a simple Python dictionary, so user data can be stored more permanently in a configurable database, instead of just in memory.

+    If the application needed to handle more data:

+    I would create a user model and other models as needed in a models.py, so that we can store the information of each user in a more organized fashion.